 13 Journal Prompts for Addiction Recovery

-Use journal prompts for addiction recovery and relapse prevention journal prompts that resonate with you.
+Use journal prompts and relapse prevention journal prompts that resonate with you.
 Even if you find yourself coming back to the same prompts again and again, that’s OK.
 You’ll likely discover something new about yourself every time you return to the page.
 The more in touch you are with yourself, the more capable you are to tackle your addiction.

 13 journal prompts for recovery and relapse prevention include: